 When The Hub and I found out in October that the next step in our Life Plan had been indefinitely postponed, I knew that my gig as a full-time housewife was coming to an end.
 We live in an expensive city, and at that point I had been unemployed for over 5 months.
 It was time to get back in the job market.
 I found a great opportunity contracting for an old client of mine until our Life Plan gets back on track, and last week was my first week back in the work force in almost 7 months.

 I had a great first week (thanks everyone for asking!) but The Hub and I are really trying to get used to my new schedule.
 We are pretty serious night owls, we've both always been that way, and usually go to bed around 1am.
 Since I have to leave our house by 7:45am in order to get to my new office in Oakland on time, I've been having to go to bed a lot earlier.
 And since The Hub usually does not get home from work until about 8pm, that does not give us a whole lot of time together each day.
 So we decided to have a Date Night on Friday to spend some QT together and also to celebrate my first week back in the working world!
 We started off with dinner at Maverick in the Mission.
 We had already dined at Maverick about a year or so ago, but we had a gift certificate so we decided to try it again.
-We sure are glad we did!I love this "map" on the front wall of the restaurant
+We sure are glad we did!

 The Hub's dinner nemesis

 You'll have to excuse the pictures, it was really dark in the restaurant.
 Both of the entrees were really delicious.
 The fried chicken was crunchy, juicy and tender and the short ribs were spot on.
 I find that short ribs can sometimes come out too tough when you order them at a restaurant, but these just fell apart beautifully on the plate.
 By the time we'd finished our meals, we were quite full and decided to pass on dessert.
 We had a nice time talking about our week and enjoying our fantastic meal.
 My only complaint about Maverick is that their forks had blunt tines, which forced me to wrestle with my food.
-I had to explain to The Hub what a "tine" is and if you don't know either, don't worry, just click here.
+I had to explain to The Hub what a "tine" is and if you don't know either, don't worry, just click here

 After our meal, we walked over to City Art Gallery on Valencia and 19th.
 It's a nice space featuring art and jewelry from the 200+ local artists who are part of the gallery's co-op.
 The styles and mediums that were being shown this past weekend varied greatly and I found some really interesting new artists to follow.
 My favorite by far was the Urban Birds Encaustic Mixed Media series by dk haas.
 The images are really striking and I loved the contrasts of the bird silhouettes against colorful backgrounds.
 Here are some of the images and you can view the entire collection here.
-Aren't they beautiful?© dk haas
+Aren't they beautiful?

 © dk haas